-The following sampling method applies to sites with a large number of bins in a single waste stream.
+The following sampling method applies to sites with a large number of bins in a single bin service.

-If a single waste stream has more than 25 bins, then apply the Slovin's Formula to determine the total number of bins to be audited.
+If a single bin service uses more than 25 bins, then apply the Slovin's Formula to determine the total number of bins to be audited.
 The Slovin's Formula is: